Wing IV

 Silicon Graphics (SGI)

-Replaced It rendered Jurassic Park's dinosaurs on $100,000 workstations, then commodity PCs did the same for a fraction of the price.
+Replaced Jim Clark's company rendered Jurassic Park's dinosaurs on $100,000 workstations, then commodity PCs did the same for a fraction of the price.

 2009 CE b.
 1982 CE · 27 years

-Replaced A high-street fixture for 99 years, the pick-and-mix counter vanished when the chain ran out of money in the 2008 crash.
+Replaced A high-street fixture for 99 years, its pick-and-mix counter vanished when Woolworths Group fell into administration in the 2008 crash and shut all 807 UK stores, ending about 27,000 jobs.

 2009 CE b.
 1909 CE · 100 years